redis/hiredis/README.md

 The library comes with multiple APIs.
 There is the *synchronous API*, the *asynchronous API* and the *reply parsing API*.

+## Upgrading to `1.1.0`

+You will need to recompile your application when upgrading from v1.0.0 to v1.1.0, but other than that no changes should be needed.

 ## Upgrading to `1.0.2`

 <span style="color:red">NOTE:  v1.0.1 erroneously bumped SONAME, which is why it is skipped here.</span>